MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-user-auth.md

 ## Next steps

-This article has covered authentication with user credentials, which is one of the ways you can authenticate in the Azure SDK for Java.
-The following articles describe other authentication methods:
+This article covered authentication with user credentials.
+This form of authentication is one of multiple ways you can authenticate in the Azure SDK for Java.
+The following articles describe other ways:

 * [Azure authentication in development environments](java-sdk-identity-dev-env-auth.md)
 * [Authenticating applications hosted in Azure](java-sdk-identity-azure-hosted-auth.md)